-Long Term Unemployment Rate in the United States decreased to 1.97 percent in August from 2.12 percent in July of 2021. source: U.S. Bureau of Labor Statistics
+Long Term Unemployment Rate in the United States decreased to 1.35 percent in November from 1.44 percent in October of 2021. source: U.S. Bureau of Labor Statistics

 Long Term Unemployment Rate in the United States averaged 1.01 percent from 1948 until 2021, reaching an all time high of 4.40 percent in April of 2010 and a record low of 0.08 percent in May of 1953.
 This page provides the latest reported value for - United States Long Term Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Long Term Unemployment Rate - values, historical data and charts - was last updated on September of 2021.
+United States Long Term Unemployment Rate - values, historical data and charts - was last updated on December of 2021.